What is an MB-PhD?

 The information you provide in your CV will be considered in relation to widening participation, and/or university access policies, to ensure that all applicants are treated fairly.

-This should be 1,000 words maximum and include your reason for applying to the MB-PhD programme and your interest and suitability for the project.
+This should be 1,000 words maximum and include your reason for applying to the MB-PhD programme and your interest and suitability for the project/s you are applying to (maximum two projects).
 You can include project/research interest/s here and these will be considered at and post-interview.

-You need to list two referees, one of which must be an academic referee from The University of Manchester or the St Andrews-Manchester pathway MBChB programme.
+You need to list two referees, one of which must be an academic referee from the University of Manchester, University of St Andrews Manchester-pathway or University of Leeds MBChB programme.

 This could be a: